Have horseshoe-shaped features on their face called noseleafs

 - Critically Endangered

-The critically endangered Hill’s horseshoe bat (Rhinolophus hilli) has not been seen since 1981.
+The Critically Endangered Hill’s horseshoe bat (Rhinolophus hilli) had not been seen since 1981.
 The scientific and conservation community lacks basic knowledge about the species, such as where it roosts, population status, foraging habitat and behavior, and whether it can persist in degraded forests.
-We will determine the status of the critically endangered Hill’s horseshoe bat in Rwanda and develop a conservation management plan to protect bats in Nyungwe National Park.
+We will determine the status of the Critically Endangered Hill’s horseshoe bat in Rwanda and develop a conservation management plan to protect bats in Nyungwe National Park.
 Our team will carry out extensive surveys of Nyungwe National Park and produce the first georeferenced database for caves.
 Morphological and genetic methods will help us verify the presence of Hill’s horseshoe bat in the park.

 - Conduct surveys within Nyungwe National Park to produce the first georeferenced database for caves to better understand potential roosting habitat